Wangxuer521/GWKBR/README.md

 --geno: Path to the genotype file (prefix).

-By default, the program performs the full procedure of hyperparameter optimization, model selection, model training, and prediction.
+By default, the GWKBR program performs the full procedure of hyperparameter optimization, model selection, model training, and prediction.
 In addition, GWKBR can also directly fit the model and perform prediction using predefined hyperparameters, but the additional command-line arguments --predict, --model, --gamma, and --lambda need to be specified, as illustrated below.

 ### Model fitting and prediction based on Kw (or K) model with known hyperparemeters
 Example 2: